yorick2/Magento-2-add-products-to-categories-in-admin/README.md

-# magento 2 update category products in admin
+# magento 2 - Add the ability to mass update the products categories, in the product grid.